SWEGroup39/GatorChatApp/API_Documentation.md

         ```http://localhost:8080/api/users/User```
          - **NOTE:** User in this case is the word "User".
 In cases where the syntax involves filling in a parameter, brackets ([]) will surround the word.
          - For get, the information passed in must be through the request **body**.
-            - The required input is the user's username and password.
+            - The required input is the user's email and password.

                 - **Example Syntax:**
                     ```
                         {
-                            "username": "user",
+                            "email": "example@gmail.com",
                             "password": "pass"
                         }
                     ```